Internet security awareness: Training and education

+There are several different delivery methods that can be taken to provide cyber security awareness, including posters, guides, tips, videos, and newsletters.
+Game-based training may be effective for young people.
+A mixed approach, applying multiple methods, may be more effective than a single approach.

 Topics

-There are various approaches within the cyber security risk mitigating end user program (see table above).
-And while this article is geared towards cyber security awareness, the following topics could also be leveraged for cybersecurity training, and cyber security education.

-As reflected in the above table, there are several different delivery methods that can be taken to provide cyber security awareness.
-Some of which include using posters, guides, tips or even video and newsletters.
-Some possible Cyber security awareness topics according to include but are not limited to the following.
+Some possible cyber security awareness topics include but are not limited to the following.

-Anti-Malware Protection: Anti-malware is sometimes referred to as anti-virus.
-This type of application is used to protect systems against malicious software by preventing, detecting, and deleting the malware.
-Some popular malware includes computer viruses, ransomware, rootkit, trojan horses, and worms.
-Security end user awareness guidelines include device scans for malware and updating the anti-malware application definitions.
+Anti-Malware Protection: Security end user awareness guidelines include device scans for malware and updating the anti-malware application definitions.

 Data Protection and Privacy: There are various types of data that might be mandated to be protected from unauthorized disclosure, including personally identifiable information (PII), protected health information (PHI), intellectual property (IP), and other sensitive information.
 Security awareness guidelines include teaching related to data classification, encryption, data anonymization, and data masking or data obfuscation.
 Permissions and who can access data, which includes file sharing via email attachments, are additional safeguards that could be discussed.
 Another data protection control that could be included is backing up data as it could be restored if the original becomes unavailable.

 Device Management: involves knowing how to protect mobile devices and computers.
 Device Management is also concerned with security related to Bring Your Own Device (BYOD).
 Security awareness guidelines include encryption, protecting the system with a password, PIN, or multi-factor authentication, and other forms of credential.
 Additional awareness tips include end-users downloading, installing, and reviewing applications and the requested permissions from unknown sources.
 According to, another awareness tip is to read reviews and comments about the application before installing it.
 Additionally, the use of public WIFI is another discussion point.
 Device management also relates to maintaining an accurate inventory of assets from purchase to disposition.
 This includes knowing when to wipe a device and media sanitization.

 Incident Response: An incident is any observable event of malicious intent.
 Security awareness guidelines for end-users include what types of events are considered suspicious or malicious, who should be contacted if an incident occurs, and what actions should be taken in the event of an incident.

 Internet of Things Security: are remotely controlled capable, resource constrained devices with embedded sensor chips that interact with people and objects to collect data and provide it to remote sources on the Internet for additional analysis in an effort to personalize and customize a user's experience.
 These devices include but are not limited to smart speakers, wearable devices like smart watch, surveillance cameras, lights, door locks, thermostats, appliances and cars.
 Guidelines include maintaining an asset inventory, patch control, and changing default credentials.